iamtabrezkhan/awesome-react-generator/docs/CLI.md

       - `css` - a general css file with a .css extension
       - `less` - a general css file with a .less extension
       - `scss` - a general css file with a .scss extension
-      - `sass` - a general css file with a .sass extension
     - default value: `css`
   - `--cssType` - type of css file
     - acceptable values: